Cellularity and subdivision of KLR and weighted KLRW algebras: Introduction

 The first part of this paper holds (almost) without restriction on the underlying quiver $\Gamma$.
 In the last two sections about cellularity we restrict our attention to the quivers in \autoref{E:Quivers}.
 Let us further comment why these quivers and related quivers are special.

 \begin{enumerate}[label=$\bullet$]

-\item We hope that the approach in this paper generalizes to more general quivers.
-The natural first candidates are the quivers in \autoref{Eq:FunnyQuivers}.
-The combinatorics in these cases is very similar to that discussed in this paper, see {\eg} \cite{Ar-cyclotomic-klr-affine-type}.
-These quivers, together with the ones in \autoref{E:Quivers}, are the main examples of quiver with an associated as from Fock space combinatorics, see {\loccit}.
-Some progress in this direction has been made in \cite{ArPa-quiver-hecke-a2} and \cite{ArPa-quiver-hecke-d}.
+\item In a sequel to this paper \cite{MaTu-klrw-algebras-bad}, which is partly motivated by the combinatorics from \cite{Ar-cyclotomic-klr-affine-type}, we generalize many of the result in this paper to the quivers in \autoref{Eq:FunnyQuivers}.
+The next natural candidates to consider are the weighted KLRW algebras for the quivers of finite type, which would generalize results from \cite{KlLoMi-KLR-affine-cellular-typea} and \cite{KlLo-klr-affine-cellular-finite-type}.
+Quivers of finite types $A$ and $C$ are not considered in this paper.

 \item As we will see, the classification of simple modules for the weighted KLRW algebras of affine type $A$ is straightforward.
 In fact, these algebras are quasi-hereditary in the appropriate sense.
 However, in affine type $C$ we only get partial results.
-We do not know how to obtain the classification of simple modules of the corresponding KLR algebras (that can, for example, be deduced from \cite{ArMa-simples-complex-reflection}) in any nice way using the KLRW framework.
-However, we think that these are interesting questions that may have a nice diagrammatically flavored answer.
+We do not know how to obtain the classification of simple modules of the corresponding KLR algebras (that can, for example, be deduced from \cite{ArMa-simples-complex-reflection}) in any nice way using the weighted KLRW framework.
+However, we think that these are interesting questions that may have a nice diagrammatic description.

-\item The quivers in \autoref{E:Quivers} seem to be the easiest from the Fock space point of view, as recalled above.
+\item The quivers in \autoref{E:Quivers} seem to be the easiest from the Fock space point of view.
 They are also the easiest from the viewpoint of the associated braid groups, as summarized in \cite{Al-braids-abcd}.
 Moreover, the cellular bases in type $A$ admit a knot-theoretical interpretation \cite{Tu-gln-bases} (strictly speaking these are the cellular bases from \cite{HuMa-klr-basis}, but the ones discussed in this paper have a similar interpretation).
-A natural question is whether there are any knot-theoretical interpretations ({\eg} in the spirit of \cite{RoTu-homflypt-typea}), of the cellular bases of this paper.
+A natural question is whether there are any knot-theoretical interpretations (for example, in the spirit of \cite{RoTu-homflypt-handlebody}), of the cellular bases of this paper.

 \end{enumerate}